Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 This huge graveyard was in use for centuries until the cataclysm, when the vast expanse of graves and mausoleums was wracked by tremors.
-Some sections of it sunk, others rose up as cliffs, and all of this exposed graves and underground crypts, causing coffins and bones to tumble about.
+Some sections of it sunk, others rose up, and these convulsions exposed graves and underground crypts, causing coffins and bones to tumble about the whole area.

 The current inhabitants of the city fear this place.
 The Mintarn mercs burn dead bodies outside the city walls instead of burying them here.
 It's not uncommon for unburied bodies on or near the cemetery to rise as undead of their own accord.

-It doesn't help that the Thayans have a major base in here, and are using it as major source of bodies for reanimation.
+It doesn't help that the Thayans have a major secret base in here, and are using it as their main source of bodies for reanimation.
 The place also contains a shadow crossing into Evernight, and Valindra has built a teleportation circle here to make use of it.

 The Netherese are aware of the shadow crossing and one of their goals is to destroy it or otherwise deny it to Valindra.
 They want to be discreet about it, though, and don't want to jeopardize their project to raise Xinlenal.

-#### Waterclock Crypts
+### Waterclock Crypts

 Neverwinter was once known for the amazing quality of its water clocks.
 The guild responsible for making them built this crypt to inter its dead.
-It's filled with clever traps and engines using water clock technology and elemental magic.
+Located somewhere inside Neverdeath, it's filled with clever traps and engines built using hydraulics and elemental magic.
 Hidden here is the laboratory of its founder, who first arrived in the city coming from Luskan with a cartload of stolen magic knowledge.
 Among that knowledge are notes on the original ritual that bound Maegera.

-A vein of elemental magic runs through the crypt and provides a link between Luskan and Gauntlgrym.
-Following it could be one way in which the PCs find the lost city.
+An underground vein of elemental magic that links Luskan and Gauntlgrym passes through the crypt - it's why the founder's lab was built here.
+Following the vein could be one way in which the PCs find the lost city.
 Of course, they need to get through all the undead and Thayans up above, as well as whatever defenses this place has.

 ### The Docks